Ketakiak/CC-Fraud-detection-with-Supervised-and-Unsupervised-ML/README.md

 The project is implemented in a Jupyter Notebook, using the Python programming language and several popular machine learning libraries such as NumPy, Pandas, Matplotlib, and Seaborn.
 The data used in this project is a simulated dataset of individuals and their credit scores, which I use to train and evaluate several different machine learning models mainly focused on Logistic Regression and XGBoost model.
 For unsupervised, anomly detection using Isolation forest is used.

 # Features
-Data Preprocessing: Scaling, missing value imputation, and class balancing.
+**Data Preprocessing:** Scaling, missing value imputation, and class balancing.

-EDA: Insights into transaction patterns and fraud trends.
+**EDA:** Insights into transaction patterns and fraud trends.

-Model Training: Supports Logistic Regression, Random Forest, and XGBoost.
+**Model Training:** Supports Logistic Regression , XGBoost and Isolation Forest.

-Hyperparameter Tuning: Grid search and cross-validation.
+**Hyperparameter Tuning:** Grid search and cross-validation.

-Evaluation: Metrics include precision-recall and AUC-ROC curves.
+**Evaluation:** Metrics include precision-recall,f1 score and AUC-ROC curves.